 Pros of Preferred Stock

 - Regular dividend payments: Preferred stocks usually pay dividends on a regular schedule.
 These dividend payments are fixed, meaning they won’t grow and shrink with the company’s performance.
+These fixed dividends can significantly enhance the overall returns on the investment over a long-term horizon.

 - Higher priority: As we’ve already mentioned, preferred stockholders have a higher priority for receiving dividends and payments from liquidation.